msmichellegar/Neo4J/README.md

 ##### Which one would you use, why, and how?

 Create example code to demonstrate its use with a simple Node.js app.

+##### What issues might there be with using Neo4J?

+Neo4J uses simplified graph theory, so relationships can only be uni-directional -- if you have 20 bi-directional relationships then that requires 40 "relationships"